 Service fees may apply for certain account activities that fall outside of routine client account management functions and are listed in our Special Service Fees.

-Trading Service Fees are calculated using the following formula and are rounded to the nearest penny.
+Trading Service Fees are calculated as: TAF + RTF (rounded to the nearest penny).

 Only current clients may be given access to other accounts: